 С9.
 Media

+Regarding to the Document V1-C-ALC9, it is condign if the general tendencies toward the illegalization of ICT based advertisements for the alcoholic beverages, can be highlighted and be mentioned as a “Target”.

 1. Vision

 For the post-2015 era, we envision inclusive Knowledge Societies, in which C9 Media will conceptualize the evolving mediascape within a broader and expanded role played by media on all platforms, with the vision of Internet and other digital platforms becoming increasingly valuable in enabling freedom of expression, good governance and developing rights-based and sustainable development goals of the post-2015 agenda.